-What is long range planning?
-It is simply looking ahead and deciding what you want your business to achieve in the future.
+Want to simply look ahead and decide what you want your business to achieve in the future?

-Long range plan is a vital process for businesses to help ensure future success.
 It involves setting goals and objectives that are both ambitious and achievable, as well as identifying potential risks and opportunities.
 For further insights, read on.

 Long Range Planning Definition